Come to Thailand and study marine ecology and conservation!

 • Travel through the coasts and islands of the Gulf of Thailand

-• Become trained in research diving (if you do not have your PADI certification you will earn one during the course)
+• Coral reef research using SCUBA (if you do not have your PADI certification you will earn both Open Water and Advanced Open Water)

 • Earn an ISDSI certificate in Marine Ecology